faultyblaster/file-forge/README.md

 ## Release Notes

 Only big updates and new features will be listed here, for detailed information and version tracking please read the [changelog](/CHANGELOG.md) file.

+### 0.0.2

+- Added multiple templates for C#, Cpp, Typescript, Python and Other Language agnostic templates (json, scv)

 ### 0.0.1